 “Some jobs just call for a black boy.”

 “The girls and I rehearsed the backup vocals.
-They liked my Doo Wop repeats and nonsense words that I can throw in.”
+They like my Doo Wop repeats and the nonsense words that I throw in.”

 “It’s good you came.”